narenarjun/ultimate-stack/README.md

 The complete Glotixz microservices apps are developed and deployed in [CIVO Kubernetes platform](https://www.civo.com/).

+> #### ✨✨✨Note 📚:
+> The deployments are optimized only for staging k8s cluster only and not yet for production cluster.

 ## ✨✨✨ Overview 🍁:

 Ultimate Stack [Glotixz] is a Typescript/Javascript based fullstack ecommerce app which can be used to sell tickets for events by users registered in the app and payment is fullfilled by [stripe](stripe.com).